Do Companies Want to Be Sustainable?

 Myth: Companies Act out of Benevolence for ESG goals

-Companies appear to be motivated to meet ESG standards due to fear versus the goodness of their hearts.
+We may have visions that executives sit around the boardroom thinking of ways we can have a more healthy planet and society.
+In reality, companies appear to be motivated to meet ESG standards due to fear versus the goodness of their hearts.

 In the UK, a survey of 600 senior business leaders found 62% are worried about being sued if they don’t meet their ESG goals.
 Many were concerned about meeting renewable energy goals and closing the pay gap between the genders and low versus high income earners.

 In Canada about three-quarters (74 percent) of employers admit it’s a challenge to put these mandates into action, and 53 per cent are unprepared to manage ESG regulatory changes, reports Enterprise Ireland.
-Four in 10 lack the tech needed to deliver and measure ESG initiatives, and only one-third have a dedicated ESG role or department.

 Myth: A Good ESG Rating Reflects Environmental Benefits

 Often the actions taken by a company to meet ESG goals have limited benefits.
 In a study conducted by the University of Columbia and the London School of Economics, they found that companies included within an ESG portfolio actually had worse compliance records for both labor and environmental regulations than those that were not included.
+Sadly I had this experience when I invested in an ESG portfolio that under performed the S&P by more than half.

 For example, in 2019, McDonald’s was responsible for producing an estimated 54 million tons of CO2 in emissions.
 However, in 2019, its ESG rating was upgraded after analysts determined that climate change did not pose a significant risk to the company’s profits.